 Application allowlisting: key takeaways

-- Use application allowlisting features that come with the operating system if you can.
-These policies and configurations can usually be controlled centrally.
+- Use application control features that come with the operating system if you can.
+These policies and configurations can usually be managed centrally.
 It can help reduce the cost of the control, instead of purchasing another piece of software.

-- Application allowlisting is one security control that should be paired with others in the CERT NZ critical control list for a “defense in depth” approach.
-An attacker can bypass even very strict rule conditions by hiding their malicious code in other trusted, allowlisted applications.
-Application allowlisting is also not effective if the applications are vulnerable and unpatched.
+- Application control is one security control that should be paired with others in the CERT NZ critical control list for a “defense in depth” approach.
+An attacker can bypass even very strict rule conditions by hiding their malicious code in other trusted, allowlisted applications or software packages.
+Application control is also not effective if the applications are vulnerable and unpatched.

 - Ransomware attackers have previously disabled tools to disguise their activity so alerts are necessary to raise the alarm if the tool is ever disabled on an end point.